2X MATCH: Leave your mark. Join the Evelyn H. Lauder Legacy Society with your bequest for research.

 Dense breasts make standard mammograms—also called 2D mammograms because they are a two-dimensional image of a three-dimensional breast—more challenging for radiologists to spot potential cancer.
 In addition, many women receive 3D mammograms (also called tomosynthesis) as part of their standard screening, which has been shown to improve breast cancer detection in women with heterogeneously dense breasts, but results are mixed in women with extremely dense breasts.
 3D mammography is like 2D mammography in that X-rays are used to create an image of the breast.
 However, it uses an electronic detector to capture multiple projections of the breast that are reconstructed by software to create several image slices.
 The images do not form a truly 3-dimensional image, but detailed image slices of the breast that are not obscured by overlapping tissue can be displayed and reviewed individually by a radiologist.

 Experts do not currently agree what secondary tests, if any, should be done across all women with dense breasts to screen for the disease.
-The following screening tests are most commonly recommended for women who have heterogeneously, or extremely dense breasts as determined by a radiologist and in consultation with her doctor.
+The following screening tests are most commonly recommended for women who have heterogeneously, or extremely dense breast tissue as determined by a radiologist and in consultation with her doctor.

 • Whole breast ultrasounds (WBUS) use high-frequency sound waves inaudible to humans to create an image of the breast (also called a sonogram) and may be used as a supplemental screening tool after a 2D or 3D mammogram.
-There is no ionizing radiation used in ultrasounds and they rarely cause significant discomfort.
+There is no ionizing radiation used in ultrasounds, and they rarely cause significant discomfort.
 Ultrasounds can differentiate between fluid-filled masses (unlikely to be cancer) and solid masses, which may require further testing to ensure they are not cancer.

 • Breast magnetic resonance imaging (MRI) is a noninvasive test that uses strong magnets and radio wave pulses to create an image of the breast.
 It requires intravenous injection of a gadolinium-based contrast agent to enhance the anatomy and blood flow in the breast.
 MRI is a sensitive test that can allow the radiologist to see lesions hidden within tissue that may be of concern more accurately than a mammogram or ultrasound.
 On the flip side, MRIs are often cost prohibitive.